 Use the detailed settings information to configure the LDAP authentication.
 See LDAP Authentication Settings.

-- Log in to Control Center as an administrator.
+- Log in to Control Center as root.

 - Click Configure Authentication Provider.